mypacecreator/mypace-custom-title-tag/readme.txt

 == Installation ==

-1. Upload `mypace Remove Comments Feed Link` to the `/wp-content/plugins/` directory
+1. Upload `mypace Custom Title Tag` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==